aellonk/aellonk.github.io/_posts/2018-10-09-rails_portfolio_project_tabletop_tracker.markdown

 The project's [spec.md](https://github.com/learn-co-students/rails-assessment-v-000/blob/master/spec.md) file lists all of the requirements, but I also made a personalized to-do list with the steps needed to fulfill them, which helped me stay on track and cross off small victories.
 I went to study groups, and had three [1:1 meetings](https://theflatironschool.typeform.com/to/B9BrgH) with technical coaches for project support.
 If you are in Flatiron School's Online Web Developer program I highly recommend scheduling at least one.
 Having another pair of eyes on the project helped me realize I was missing a few important things, such as a Readme in the repository.
 It's like a mock assessment before the real deal and can be extremely helpful.

 I'm excited to build upon this project in the future to share with friends and hopefully one day at [Pax Unplugged](http://unplugged.paxsite.com/)!

+Click here to see a [demo](https://vimeo.com/295713380) of Tabletop Tracker.